twiz-/split-analytics/README.md

   end
  ```

  Here, we're setting up the begginings of split testing. `detect_variant` randomly selects an element from the split_tests array.
 Then a case statement takes over to determine what variant will be served.
 There is more to this explained later, but for now let's just focus on the analytics part.
 We just needed the request variant to be set to something we created.
-If it doesn't make sense right now that ok.
+If it doesn't make sense right now that's ok.

  I'm going to change the `detect_variant` method so we get the same one every time and we'll revisit this later.